Analysis | Trump’s path to electoral victory is disappearing. So are his legal avenues.

 And there really aren’t places to fight beyond the five states above.
 Aside from them, the closest state in which Biden leads is Michigan, where the margin is 2.6 points — about 150,000 votes.

 From there, the question becomes how Trump could even overturn the results in all these states.
-Georgia’s top election official says that state is headed for a recount, and others could do that too.
-But such recounts rarely actually overturn results and generally only move a few hundred votes, rather than tens of thousands.
+Georgia’s top election official says that state is headed for a recount, and others could do that, too.
+But such recounts rarely overturn results and generally move a few hundred votes, rather than tens of thousands.

 As The Fix’s J.M.
-Rieger has written, recounts have changed the winner after election night — but only when the margin was exceedingly close to begin with.
-The hard-fought 2008 Minnesota Senate recount, for instance, wound up changing the final margin by only about 500 votes.
+Rieger has written, recounts have changed the winner after election night — but only when the margin was exceedingly close.
+The hard-fought 2008 Minnesota Senate recount, for instance, wound up changing the final margin by about 500 votes.
 The lengthy 2004 Washington gubernatorial recount changed the margin by about 400 votes.

-The other big example of a recount mattering was in the 1974 New Hampshire Senate race, when the margin shifted about 350 votes and it wound up so close that they held a redo election.
+The other big example of a recount mattering was in the 1974 New Hampshire Senate race, when the margin shifted about 350 votes, and it wound up so close that they held a redo election.

 One of the states Trump would need to overturn, Wisconsin, already has plenty of experience with recounts, with its presidential races having been close enough for them in 2000, 2004 and 2016, as well as a state Supreme Court recount in 2011 and a gubernatorial recount in 2018.
-But the latter two only shifted about 300 and 131 votes, respectively, as the loser of that 2018 gubernatorial race, former governor Scott Walker (R), noted Wednesday.
+But the latter two shifted about 300 and 131 votes, respectively, as the loser of that 2018 gubernatorial race, former governor Scott Walker (R), noted Wednesday.

 “If it holds, 20,000 is a high hurdle,” Walker said of Biden’s margin in his state, which still holds two days later.